 The stewardship of America's archeological heritage is a well-established policy and function of the Federal government.
-Outreach enables archeologists in the National park Service and others to fulfill their responsibilities as stewards of the nation's archeological heritage.
+Outreach enables archeologists in the National Park Service to fulfill their responsibilities as stewards of the nation's archeological heritage by sharing archeological finds with the public and communicating their significance.

 Resource protection is an important purpose for archeological outreach.
 Through various forms of outreach, the National Park Service encourages the public to care about archeological resources and therefore to adopt a stewardship ethic.
 Rangers and law enforcement can draw on the principles of the guide to involve the public in protecting sites.